nothingnothings/NodeShopRestAPI/README.md

 ## Features

 - Single-Page Application, no page reloads, single HTML file (ReactJS)
+- CSS-animated SVG logo on landing page
 - Responsive design (adaptive, mobile and desktop support) created with Flexbox and media queries
 - Usage of GitHub Actions and GitHub Pages with the `create-react-app` utility for a seamless workflow (transition from development stage to production/deployment stage).
 Upon the git push command, GitHub Actions transfers the contents of the master branch into the gh-pages branch, which then deploys the app at https://nothingnothings.github.io/NodeShopRestAPI/.
+- For deployment demonstration purposes, only a single user is enabled/created on the serverside, with the credentials `exemplo@exemplo.com` (email field) and `exemplo` (password field).
+Creation of additional users ("No account?
+Join NodeShop") is possible in the complete app (in this demo app, the account creation endpoints are disabled).
+Furthermore, the "Orders" made by the user are resetted every 60 minutes (MongoDB Time to Live Index feature), and the products added to the "Cart", every 8 hours (MongoDB "Scheduled Trigger" feature)
-- Working "Shopping Cart" feature (with interactive "number of items" icon), implemented with `react-redux`
+- Working "Shopping Cart" feature (with interactive "number of items" icon, synchronized with the Redux state), implemented with `react-redux`
 - Form validation logic, powered by ReactJS's state management, in the "Get Started" page
 - Page redirection, made possible by the usage of React Router
-- Usage of Axios for communication with the Node.js (Express.js) backend, for the storage and management of "User", "Product", "Order" and "Cart" objects; also for the authentication logic (login/signup) implemented on the app
+- Usage of Axios for communication with the Node.js (Express.js) backend, for the storage and management of "User", "Product", "Order" and "Cart" objects on a MongoDB database (MongoDB Atlas service); also for the authentication logic (login/signup) implemented on the app
 - Dummy representation of the possible integration of shop apps with Stripe, with the `react-stripe-checkout` package and corresponding serverside logic producing effects on the frontend (page redirection and visual update of "orders" page)
--

 ## Inspiration